by Julian Schmauch | 4,1 / 5,0 | Approximate reading time: 3 Minutes

 How much do the new Helix Stadium models from Line 6 cost?

-You’ll have to be patient for both models to become available.
-According to Line 6, pre-orders will start on June 25, 2025.
-The XL Floor is expected to be available in fall 2025, followed by the Floor in winter 2025.
-The MSRP for the Line 6 Helix Stadium Floor is $1,799, while the larger XL Floor will cost $2,199.
+You’ll have to wait a little longer for both models to become available.
+According to Line 6, pre-orders will start on June 25, 2025, and the models will then be available in the US.
+The XL Floor will be available in Europe in September 2025, followed by the Floor in winter 2025.
+The MSRP for the Line 6 Helix Stadium Floor is $1,799, and the larger XL Floor is $2,199.

 The new logo